thtrieu/thtrieu.github.io/about.md

 *What is this feeling?* - you asked yourself, noticing the sudden presence of a second person.

-Someone who is completely wrapped up in warm clothes, coming from afar, amidst the heavy snow, has finally arrived, standing outside on the porch of your tiny, lonely cot.
-The person know this is the right address, calling your name and knocking on the door.
+Someone who is completely wrapped up in warm clothes, coming from afar, amidst the heavy snow, has finally arrived.
+The person is standing outside on the porch of your tiny, lonely shelter.
+An acquaintance, who know the right address, calling your name and knocking on the door.
 The door of the deepest and coldest corner of your heart.

 You invite the person in, who then light up the fireplace and throw in some wood to help the fire.
 You two sit down smelling the good food, humming to the good beat, grining silently as warmth and light kept radiating from the simmering new fire.